factorhouse/kpow-local/README.md

 Contact sales@operatr.io to upgrade your trial license to a fully featured 1-month Pro license if to evaluate User Authentication, Role Based Access Control, Data Policies, Prometheus Endpoints and more.

-Looking to evaluate kPow outside of Docker? kPow will run with any Kafka Cluster from v1.0+ and is also [available as a JAR file](https://kpow.io/releases) for those without Dockerized environments.
+Looking to evaluate Kpow outside of Docker?
+Kpow will run with any Kafka Cluster from v1.0+ and is also [available as a JAR file](https://kpow.io/releases) for those without Dockerized environments.

 ## License